Blog

 x.SetProperty(c => c.LastName, b => b.FirstName));

-The SQL query will looks like that:
+The SQL query will look like this:

 UPDATE [x]